BobChallen/Basic-mzml-plotter/README.md

 I found that none of the popular free mzml analysis platforms (mzmine, openchrom, seeMS, etc.) could just merge all the scans of a file (at least not in a user friendly way that I could find), and instead forced you to look at only individual scans.
 This might be only useful for me but hopefully others can find it helpful!

 # Requirements
+-Confirmed working with python 3.10 and 3.11

+To install the requirements, open a command prompt window (windows key + R, type cmd.exe and press enter) and type 'pip install' followed by the package names below, seperated by spaces.

 -PyQT6

 -pyOpenMS